RajLabMSSM/MiGA_public_release/README.md

 You can check the lists of **eGenes**, by brain region [in this link](https://rajlabmssm.github.io/MiGA_public_release/qtl_pages/eQTLs_list_2nd.html).

-Number of eGenes (2nd pass - includes covariate file with age, sex and 4 MDS ancestry):
+Number of eGenes (includes covariate file with age, sex and 4 MDS ancestry):

 | Tissue  | Sample size | eGenes at qval 5% | eGenes at qval 10% |
 | ------------- | ------ | ------ | ------ |